spacesedan/go-sequence/README.md

 # Sequence

-The game of sequence but in a browser
+The game of sequence but on the web

 ## Parts of the game